 With that in mind, let’s talk about some ways that you can develop your dropshipping business:

-Just be careful: many suppliers have restrictions against third-party retail, as listed above.
-Always verify whatever product you’re listing online is compliant with the supplier’s retail policies, or you’ll risk getting banned from their service.
+Just be careful: many suppliers have restrictions against third-party retail, so always verify whatever product you’re listing online is compliant with the supplier’s retail policies, or you’ll risk getting banned from their service.

 Use Ads the Right Way

 Once you’ve got your advertising channels and target demographic figured out, look into making video advertisements.
-Countless studies have indicated that video advertisements are the best way to capture a potential customer’s attention.
+Countless studies have indicated that video advertisements are the best way to capture potential customers’ attention.

 Summary and Conclusion

 My guide has given you in-depth insight into the dropshipping business model in its entirety.
-Now it’s up to you to put that valuable knowledge into action and create a new income stream for yourself.
+Now it’s up to you to put that knowledge into action and start selling products with your own store.